-You probably have your eye on a beautiful retirement home.
-If not, you may want to think about it.
-In my experience a retirement that you are in charge of makes for a better retirement than one that is financially pressured.
+In my experience, a retirement that you are in charge of makes for a better retirement than one that is financially uncertain.

-You can use a self-directed IRA to purchase your retirement home in advance, before your loving children dump you on the side of the road and run off with their inheritance.
+You can use a self-directed IRA to purchase your retirement home before your loving children dump you on the side of the road and run off with their inheritance.
+Here's how.

-This is one of the great reasons to go self-directed.
-Traditional IRA’s can hold investments, but you can’t buy a home with them.
+This is one of the great reasons to go with self-directed IRA.
+Traditional IRAs can hold investments, but you can’t buy a home with them.
 With a self-directed IRA you can buy an investment property and distribute later for personal use.
-This is black belt level stuff.
-You can rent the property as an investment so you are still making money off of it until you are ready to retire and move in.
+This is black-belt level stuff.
+You can rent the property as an investment, so you are still making money off of it until you are ready to retire and move in.

-To do this you need to purchase the property through your IRA, which will own it as an investment until you retire, when you will distribute the property via title transfer from your self-directed to your traditional IRA.
+To do this you need to purchase the property through your IRA, which will own it as an investment until you retire.
+When that time comes, you will distribute the property via title transfer from your self-directed to your traditional IRA.

 This makes your retirement home a retirement benefit.

-As with most things retirement related, if you take a distribution before you are 59 and a half, you’re going to pay a penalty.
+As with most things retirement related, if you take a distribution before you are 59½, you’re going to pay a penalty.
 Ten percent is stiff.
 Be patient.

 This process of home ownership isn’t going to work for everyone.
 It takes a lot of work, but most things worth doing are a lot of work, including putting yourself in a position to purchase a retirement home in the first place.
 It is possible, but if you self-direct your IRA investments, make sure you understand relevant investment laws and tax structures.

 You need to be like a Boy Scout when it comes to retirement planning.
 Be prepared.